 As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 What’s the fastest Corvette ever made?
 The answer might surprise you.
-Corvettes have long been icons of the sports car world, with sky-high price tags and equally high top speeds.
-The best Corvette models can accelerate from 0 to 60 in under 4 seconds.
+The Chevrolet product has long been an icon of the sports car world, with sky-high price tags and scorching speeds.
+The best ones can accelerate from 0 to 60 in under 4 seconds!
+Here’s what you need to know about the fastest Corvette models in the world.

 4. 2019 C7 ZR1